isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 release as an optional mode of operation, enabled with the ``ip-reservations-unique`` global parameter.

-The ``ip-reservations-unique`` is a boolean parameter that defaults to ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
+``ip-reservations-unique`` is a boolean parameter that defaults to ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
 Setting this parameter to ``false`` allows such reservations to be created both in the Kea configuration file and in the host database backend, via :ischooklib:`libdhcp_host_cmds.so`.

-Setting ``ip-reservations-unique`` to ``false`` when using memfile, MySQL or PostgreSQL is supported.
+Setting ``ip-reservations-unique`` to ``false`` when using memfile, MySQL, or PostgreSQL is supported.
-This setting is not supported when using Host Cache (see :ref:`hooks-host-cache`), and the RADIUS backend (see :ref:`hooks-radius`).
-These reservation backends simply do not support multiple reservations for the same IP.
-If either of these hooks are loaded and ``ip-reservations-unique`` is set to ``false``, then a configuration error will be emitted and the server will fail to start.
+This setting is not supported when using Host Cache (see :ref:`hooks-host-cache`) or the RADIUS backend (see :ref:`hooks-radius`).
+These reservation backends do not support multiple reservations for the same IP; if either of these hooks is loaded and ``ip-reservations-unique`` is set to ``false``, then a configuration error is emitted and the server fails to start.

 .. note::